liferay-search/liferay-docs/en/developer/frameworks/articles/collaboration/01-item-selector/03-creating-custom-views.markdown

 [`layouts.jsp`](https://github.com/liferay/liferay-portal/blob/7.0.x/modules/apps/web-experience/layout/layout-item-selector-web/src/main/resources/META-INF/resources/layouts.jsp)
 for the module
 [`com.liferay.layout.item.selector.web`](https://github.com/liferay/liferay-portal/tree/7.0.x/modules/apps/web-experience/layout/layout-item-selector-web).
-Even though this example is for a previous version of @product@, it still applies to @product-ver@.
+Even though this example is for a previous version of @sharepoint@, it still applies to @sharepoint-ver@.
 Here's a walkthrough of this `layouts.jsp` file:

 1. First, some variables are defined.
 Note that `LayoutItemSelectorViewDisplayContext` is an optional class that contains